trel/irods_client_rest_cpp_beast/API.md

     --data-urlencode 'op=touch' \
     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
     --data-urlencode 'no-create=<integer>' \ # 0 or 1.
 Defaults to 0.
 If set to 1, no data objects will be created.
     --data-urlencode 'replica-number=<integer>' \ # The replica to update.
 The replica must exist.
+Optional.
     --data-urlencode 'leaf-resource=<string>' \ # The resource holding an existing replica.
 If it does not exist, it will be created on the specified resource.
+Optional.
     --data-urlencode 'seconds-since-epoch=<integer>' \ # The mtime to assign to the replica.
+Optional.
-    --data-urlencode 'reference=<string>' \ # The absolute logical path of an object whose mtime will be copied to the data object.
+    --data-urlencode 'reference=<string>' # The absolute logical path of an object whose mtime will be copied to the data object.
+Optional.
 ```

 #### Response